pure-data/pure-data/doc/1.manual/pdmanual.md

 an object box (or change it), the old object is destroyed and the message is used to create the new one.

-The selector of the message (the first word in the message) is a selector which Pd interprets to mean which type of object to create.
+The selector of the message (the first word in the message) is a selector that Pd interprets to mean which type of object to create.
 Any message arguments (called "creation arguments") are used to parameterize the object being created.
-Thus in "makenote 64 250" the selector "makenote" determines the class of object to create and the creation arguments 64 and 250 become the initial velocity and duration.
+Thus in `makenote 64 250` the selector "makenote" determines the class of object to create and the creation arguments "64" and "250" become the initial velocity and duration.

 ### Persistence of Data